Bristol-Myers Squibb Company (BMY)'s price-to-cash and price-to-free cash flow ratios - The Dwinnex

 Upgrades & Downgrades

 In addition, analysts’ ratings and any changes thereto give investors an idea of the stock’s future direction.
-In the most recent recommendation for this company, Daiwa Securities on June 28, 2023, initiated with a Outperform rating and assigned the stock a target price of $70.
+In the most recent recommendation for this company, SVB Securities on July 10, 2023, initiated with a Market Perform rating and assigned the stock a target price of $66.

 Insider Transactions: